 Is white noise safe for newborns?

-Yes, when used safely.
+Yes.
+White noise can be helpful when used safely.
 Keep the volume low and place the device away from your baby's crib.

 When do babies develop a regular sleep schedule?